aaanh/will-i-pass/README.md

 # Will I Pass?

+## Introduction and Problem Statement

+Did you skip classes?
+Did you sleep during lectures?
+Did you completely forget that you even registered for that one course?
+Or did you spend every waking hour until now to do sigma male gacha grindset and simp hard af for your beloved parasocially-bound virtual waifus?

+Nevertheless, you only realize that you don't know whether you'll pass or not at the end of the semester and waste probably thousands of dollarydoos more into a degree you are so tired of.

-An unfriendly, no bs grade calculator program/app/module/function/whatever for my (and your) unconfident and/or lazy a\*\*.
+**Enter:** An unfriendly, no bs grade calculator program/app/module/function/whatever for my (and your) unconfident and/or lazy a\*\*.

 ## Usage